Dapagliflozin and metformin (Oral route)

 - Xigduo XR

 Warnings:Oral route(Tablet, Extended Release)

 Fatal metformin-associated lactic acidosis has been reported during postmarketing surveillance.
 The onset is often subtle and subtle and accompanied only by nonspecific symptoms (eg, malaise, myalgias, respiratory distress, somnolence, abdominal pain).
-Risk factors include concomitant cationic drug use (eg, topiramate), age 65 or older, surgery and other procedures, radiological study with contrast, hypoxic states, excessive alcohol consumption, or hepatic impairment.
+Risk factors include concomitant carbonic anhydrase inhibitor use (eg, topiramate), age 65 or older, surgery and other procedures, radiological study with contrast, hypoxic states, excessive alcohol consumption, or hepatic impairment.
 If suspected, discontinue use and initiate hemodialysis and general supportive measures .

 Uses of This Medicine:

 Dapagliflozin and metformin combination is used to treat a type of diabetes mellitus called type 2 diabetes.
 It is used together with a proper diet and exercise to help control blood sugar levels.

 Dapagliflozin works in the kidney to prevent absorption of glucose (blood sugar).
 This helps lower the blood sugar level.
 Metformin reduces the absorption of sugar from the stomach, reduces the release of stored sugar from the liver, and helps your body use sugar better.
 It does not help patients who have insulin-dependent or type 1 diabetes.
 Type 1 diabetic patients must use insulin injections.

 This medicine is available only with your doctor's prescription.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered: